ram-git-dev/dagger-projects/monorepo-ci-dagger/README.md

 # Multi-Service Build Pipeline with Dagger

+## What is Dagger and Why It Matters

+[Dagger](https://dagger.io/) is a modern tool for building pipelines inside lightweight, portable containers.
+It lets us define and run builds in a clean, consistent environment every time — no more "works on my machine" problems.
+By using Dagger, this project builds only the services that actually changed, saving time and resources.

-## What It Does
+## What This Project Does

-This project automatically builds only the Go services that have changed compared to `origin/main`.
-It uses Dagger to run builds inside containers, ensuring clean, consistent environments.
+Automatically detects which Go services have changed compared to `origin/main`, then builds only those services inside containerized Go environments using Dagger.
+Built binaries are exported locally for use or deployment.

 ## Setup
 1. Install Go (v1.20+)